muyangye/muyangye.github.io/about.md

 ![Picture 1](/assets/me.jpg)

-Hi, my name is Muyang Ye (or 叶沐阳 you happen to know Chinese)!
-I am from Guangzhou/Canton born on Halloween of 2002.
-I am a 1st-generation junior studying Computer Science at the University of Southern California.
-If it really matters, my MBTI is INFJ-A.
+Hi, I am Muyang Ye (if you happen to know Chinese, I would rather go by 叶沐阳)!
+My HelloWorld timestamp is somewhere between 1035928800 and 1035950400 and my hometown is Guangzhou/Canton which is a beautiful, funny, inclusive but wayyyyyy crowded city.
+I currently study Computer Science at the University of Southern California as a 1st-generation senior.
+So many people have wondered my MBTI and it is INFJ-A. Although I don't think it really matters at all, I do believe it is a much better stereotypification than the previous one based on constellation because it has some psychological associations and has 2^4^2 > 12 possibilities.

 I originally decided to study Computer Science because I wanted to modify/make games.
 However, after several years of programming, I've shifted my focus to the practicality of Computer Science to solve problems in daily lives.
-For example, I have built a fast [travel planner/Traveling Salesman solver](https://github.com/muyangye/Traveling_Salesman_Solver_Google_Maps) (although I don't really have enough money yet to justify the demand of planning the best travel route for 20+ places😆), a [Netease playlist to Spotify migrater](https://github.com/muyangye/Netease_To_Spotify), a [NBA result predictor](https://github.com/muyangye/NBA_Prediction), a **fake SMTP sender** (private), **game development infrastructures** (private), ...
+For example, I have built a fast [travel planner/Traveling Salesman solver](https://github.com/muyangye/Traveling_Salesman_Solver_Google_Maps) (although I don't really have enough money to justify the demand of planning the best travel route for 20+ places yet😆), a [Netease playlist to Spotify migrater](https://github.com/muyangye/Netease_To_Spotify), a [NBA result predictor](https://github.com/muyangye/NBA_Prediction), a **fake SMTP sender** (private), **game development infrastructures** (private), ...
 Coming from a competitive programming background in high school, I also love to explore theoretical aspects of Computer Science such as algorithms.

 Besides CS, I reallyyyyyy loveeeeee to play games.
 Here are some of my game stats:
 <ul style="padding-left: 20px">